iic-jku/da_etcs/README.md

 #### Input File Format

 The input file describes the track layout as an undirected graph and the train schedule.
-The BNF of the file format is given below.
-The examples folder contains some examples as well as an annotated version of a simple input file.
+For now, however, you will find the current BNF of the file format given below.
+The example-folder contains some examples (in fact, the examples used in [[1]](https://iic.jku.at/files/eda/2021_date_automatic_design_verification_level3_etcs.pdf)).
+Moreover, the file runningExample_annotated.txt in the example-folder also includes an annotated version, which hopefully helps in getting an idea of the format.
 ```
 #> input_file ::== [integer] [integer] nl nl (track nl)* nl [fork nl]* nl (train)*     (*number of nodes, max timesteps, ...*)
 #> track ::== edge integer integer integer integer                                     (*edge, length, speed limit, ttd*)